project-akri/akri-docs/docs/development/development.md

 # Developer Guide
 This document will walk you through how to set up a local development environment, build Akri component containers, and test Akri using your newly built containers.
-It also includes instructions on running Akri locally, naming guidelines, and points to our documentation on extending Akri with new Discovery Handlers and brokers.
+It also includes instructions on running Akri locally, naming guidelines, and points to documentation on extending Akri with new Discovery Handlers and brokers.

 > Note: different tools are needed depending on what parts of Akri you are developing.
 This document aims to make that clear.